HarryYu02/booktab/README.md

 BookTab is a Chrome extension that allows users to quickly search and navigate through bookmarks, bookmark folders, and tabs using keyboard shortcuts.

+## Why use BookTab?

+When I was doing some coding, I have many documentation opened and also some nested in my bookmark bar deeply, I find it very annoying to open the desired bookmark or navigate to the tab, so I wrap the Chrome Extenstion API for bookmarks and tabs together.
+There are also some work around like pressing Ctrl+Shift+A to search tabs, or press F6 and type @bookmark or @tabs to perform a search, but I am too lazy for that many buttons or mouse clicks, so I spent 2 days to automate a task that would have took me 10 seconds instead.

 ## Technologies Used

 -   Chrome Extension Manifest V3 API